Top 10 diving records in the world

 Bill Lambert getting out of a pool after hours of practice

-Previously this record belonged to Wallace Raymond Woolley who dived to 42 meters in 2019.
+The previous record was held by Wallace Raymond Woolley, who dived to 42 meters in 2019.

-A curious fact about Lambert’s record is that he learned to dive at the age of 98 during a vacation in Cozumel.
+A fascinating detail about Lambert’s record is that he learned to dive at the age of 98 during a vacation in Cozumel.

-Talking about what people should do in the world of diving, Lambert said: “They should try it.
+When asked what advice he would give to others in the world of diving, Lambert said, “They should try it.
 If they like it, pursue it.”

-I think this is a record that many divers should try to achieve.
+This is a record that many divers might want to try to achieve.

 As expected, this record generated expectation and beautiful news that you can see at the following link: